abinit/abinit/doc/tutorial/eph4zpr.md

     ```

     *idir* species the reduced direction ([1, 2, 3])
-    whereas *ipert* specifies the kind of perturnation ([1, natom] if atomic displacement)
+    whereas *ipert* specifies the perturbation type (from 1 up to [[natom]] if atomic displacement)
     All DFPT POT files with 1 <= index <= 3 x [[natom]] correspond to atomic pertubations.

 In the output file produced by mrgdv

 {% dialog tests/tutorespfn/Refs/teph4zpr_2.stdout %}

-there is a section for each $\qq$-point with the list of atomic perturbations that have been included in the database.
+there is a section for each $\qq$-point that lists the atomic perturbations that have been merged in the database.

 ```md
  qpoint: [ 0.0000E+00,  0.0000E+00,  0.0000E+00] is present in the DVDB file